 Giving flowers is a thoughtful sentiment but are your certain you are sending the right message?
 Learn about flower color meaning and symbolism to personalize your gift.
 Send an “I love you” with red gerbera daisies, an “I appreciate everything you do” with calla lilies or a “you’re a great friend” with potted begonias.
 Or combine colors to share a truly heartfelt bouquet.
 If you received a flower bouquet, then read on to find out what’s the deal with that yellow rose.

-Let Your Flowers Speak for Themselves
+Let Your Flower Bouquet Speak for Itself

 by Dejan Kristan